Villages in Hertfordshire: 10 pretty places to visit

 Visit: Devil's Dyke is an Iron Age defensive ditch which is protected as a Scheduled Monument.
 It is thought to have belonged to the Celtic Catuvellauni tribe.
 There are six heritage trails on the Wheathampstead Heritage website.
 Take the Village Centre trail to take in 21 properties of historical interest.

-A finalist in this year’s Channel 4 programme Village of the Year and recipient of many other awards, Redbourn is a pretty place to explore and find out why it’s praised so highly.
+A finalist in the Channel 4 Village of the Year programme and recipient of many other awards, Redbourn is a pretty place to explore and find out why it's praised so highly.
 The Hertfordshire County Show is held annually nearby.

 Visit: Redbournbury Watermill & Bakery is a working windmill that produces flour used in the onsite bakery.
 Take away a loaf of stone ground organic bread or some of the flour to make your own loaves at home.

-Eat at: A finalist in our Food & Drink Awards 2017, The Cricketers of Redbourn is a community hub in the village centre, highly regarded for its eclectic food menu from Thai curries to cheeseboards and burgers to Sunday roasts.
+Eat at: Winner of Pub of the Year 2018 in the Hertfordshire Life Food & Drink Awards, The Cricketers of Redbourn is a community hub in the village centre, highly regarded for its eclectic food menu from Thai curries to cheeseboards and burgers to Sunday roasts.